Skip to main content

 Lodge L410 Pre-Seasoned Sportsman's Charcoal Grill

 If you want to buy a portable grill that will last a lifetime, it’s the Lodge L410 Hibachi Style Charcoal Grill.
-This cast-iron charcoal grill is heavy, but it holds its heat exceptionally well, using fewer coals than most grills.
+This cast-iron charcoal grill is heavy, but it holds its heat well, using fewer coals than most grills.

 Pros